saucelabs/sauce-school/codelabs/Module5_SeleniumPython.md

 Clearly these tests aren’t autonomous when you are doing User Interface (UI) tests; you cannot perform CheckoutTest until you have logged into the platform and chosen an item for the shopping cart.
 There are ways, however, to set up your test so you can “jump right in” with a filled shopping cart without having to wait for other tests to run by using API calls and other tricks that can help you write a suite of autonomous tests.

 ### Install dependencies
-In oirder to run tests in parallel and in random order, we will use two plugins:
+In order to run tests in parallel and in random order, we will use two plugins:

-* [**pytest-xdist**](https://github.com/pytest-dev/pytest-xdist) – Extends pytest to run on multiple CPUs, or multiples hosts in Sauce Labs
+* **The [pytest-xdist](https://github.com/pytest-dev/pytest-xdist) plugin** – Extends pytest to run on multiple CPUs, or multiples hosts in Sauce Labs
-* [**pytest-randomly**](https://pypi.org/project/pytest-randomly/) – Randomly shuffles the modules, test classes, and functions.
+* **The [pytest-randomly](https://pypi.org/project/pytest-randomly/) plugin** – Randomly shuffles the modules, test classes, and functions.
 This helps you detect whether or not there are any interdependencies between tests that could cuase them to fail.

 Open a new terminal window on your machine, and install the following globally